ivon99/database-project/README.md

-# Database_Project
+# Project Database
-Repository for OOP course project "Database".

-**Project "Database"**

-Project "Database" implements a program supporting operations with simple databases.
+The project implements a program supporting operations with databases.
 A database consist of a series of tables, each table saved in its own file.
 The database is then saved in a master file (catalogue), which contains a list of the tables in the given database, where each table is associated with its name and filename.